This is Year C of the liturgical year.

 Our liturgical year has seasons.
-The liturgical year commences with the Season of Advent when you see the priest wearing violent vestments.
-Then during the Christmas Season you see the priest wearing white vestments.
+The liturgical year commences with the Season of Advent when you see the priest wearing violet vestments.
+Following that, during the Christmas Season you see the priest wearing white vestments.
 Next, Ordinary Time (34 weeks) begins when the priest wears green vestments.
-Ordinary Time is interrupted by Lent when the priest wears violent vestments and followed by Easter when the priest wears white vestments.
+Ordinary Time is interrupted by Lent when the priest wears violet vestments and followed by Easter when the priest wears white vestments.
 Ordinary Time (green vestments) resumes again following the Easter Season and continues until Advent when the liturgical year begins again.
 The last Sunday of the liturgical year is Christ the King.

 For searches, biblical books are abbreviated to the

 first letters of the book, Matt not Mt and Gen not Gn.
 For chapters

 and verses try 24:12 for chapter 24 verse 12.